 - Gift your cryptoassets to another person

-What about undeclared gains on Cryptoassets?
+What about undeclared gains on cryptoassets?
 Historical tax position.

 You first need to review if your past crypto trading has been correctly reported to HMRC or if you have underdeclared your crypto gains.
 If you have, you are able to correct these past errors via HMRC’s disclosure facility.
 This can be a complex process that will require a review of your historical transactions to make good the underpaid tax and an explanation as to what went wrong so that HMRC can understand why the errors occurred, this will have a bearing on which tax years need to be made good and whether any penalties are due.

-We have extensive experience advising clients making voluntary disclosures to HMRC
+Our UK crypto accountants have extensive experience advising clients making voluntary disclosures to HMRC

 What records do I need to keep?